athomasq/athomasq.github.io/essays/steve.md

 **Stephen:**  That seems high for no product and no revenue, doesn't it?

 **Steve:**  Well, you know, the market sets the price.
-And I gotta tell you, this is likely to be competitive -- Steve just ticks so many boxes.
-Lots of bids on this one.
+And I gotta tell you, this one's likely to be competitive -- Steve just ticks so many boxes.
+Lots of interest in this one.
 We're only getting a shot because he loves our track record working with other founders named Steve.

 **STEVE:**  For a good deal, no price is too high.
 Power law outcomes, right?

+**Steve:**  Exactly.

 **Stephen:**  Have we done any reference checks?